 Exam Pattern for the Written exam

-For Indian Army GD for females, the Exam pattern is the same as Sol GD.
-There will be four sections/subjects in the written exam mentioned below.
+The exam pattern for male and female GD is same.
+There will be four sections/subjects in the written exam as mentioned below.

 - General Knowledge – 15 Questions (30 Marks)